Rafik El Hamdi

-Rafik El Hamdi (born 3 January 1994) is a professional footballer who plays as a midfielder for Derde Divisie club Sportlust '46.
+Rafik El Hamdi (born 3 January 1994) is a footballer who plays as a midfielder.
 Born in the Netherlands, he has represented Morocco at youth level.

 Club career

-El Hamdi joined CR Al Hoceima in Morocco in July 2018, and played for the club for a half year, before leaving.
+El Hamdi signed his first professional contract with Volendam in 2015 and joined CR Al Hoceima in Morocco in July 2018, and played for the club for a half year, before leaving.
 He then moved back to the Netherlands and joined Derde Divisie club VV Eemdijk.
+In 2020 he moved to VVOG and in 2022 to Sportlust '46.

 International career

 El Hamdi was called up and capped for the Morocco U23s in a friendly 1–0 win against the Cameroon U23s.